Tahiya31/PM1-public/lab5.md

 ## Problem 3
 Write a c++ class called 'student' with

-Data members: name(char type), grades (double array)
+Data members: name(char type or string), grades (double array)

 The program asks the user to enter name and all grades one at a time until they enter -1.
 Then mean() calculates the mean note and disp() displays name and total mean of all grades  screen in different lines.
 Note:  The array can grow in size if the user continues entering numbers.
 Use malloc(), realloc() and free() to allocate more memory as needed.
+Also, you may use the string type from the string header file (#include <sttring>).

 ```
 Student name: Jorge Ortiz